Announcements

 2023 Rate Study Schedule:

-The anticipated schedule to complete the rate study and consider any possible rate adjustments is late spring 2023 for potential implementation on July 1, 2023, which is the beginning of the City’s fiscal year.
+The anticipated schedule to complete the rate study and consider any possible rate adjustments is March 15, 2023 for potential implementation on July 1, 2023, which is the beginning of the City’s fiscal year.

 Beginning in December 2022, the City is offering many opportunities for the community to learn about Oxnard Water costs and provide input regarding any potential rate adjustments that may be suggested by the rate study.